superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 - Crate B has 3 Water, 1 empty slot.

 After the smart push:
-- Crate A has 10 Water, 5 Water <- 8 Water came in, filling the 2 Water slot, Then 5 was left to put in the empty slot
+- Crate A has 10 Water, 5 Water <- 8 Water came in, filling the 2 Water slot, then 5 was left to put in the empty slot
 - Crate B has 10 Water, 1 empty slot <- 7 Water came in, and filled up the existing 3 Water slot

 📢**Note:** These examples are for the default max stack size of 10 Water in Vanilla default settings.
 You can change the stack size in the Sandbox Options, which will have the same logic, just with different max stack sizes for items.